-Friday evening will include time for questions from in-person & online participants and satellite viewing sites.
+Friday evening included time for questions from in-person & online participants and satellite viewing sites.

 |9:00 a.m.–10:00a.m.||Opening Session with the Drawdown Team: Drawdown's language, philosophy, methodology and approach|

-Interactive Breakout Sessions will be held all day on Saturday with programming geared toward 3 areas, including examples and ideas for integrating Drawdown into current or emerging work:
+Interactive Breakout Sessions held all day on Saturday with programming geared toward 3 areas, including examples and ideas for integrating Drawdown into current or emerging work: